borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

-The main downside of a global install is that borgmatic is less cleanly separated from the rest of your Python software, and there's the theoretical possibility for libary conflicts.
+The main downside of a global install is that borgmatic is less cleanly separated from the rest of your Python software, and there's the theoretical possibility of libary conflicts.
 But if you're okay with that, for instance on a relatively dedicated system, then a global install can work out just fine.